AdobeDocs/analytics-learn.en/help/intro-to-analytics/getting-help/getting-help.md

 ---
 title: Getting Help in Adobe Analytics
-seo-title: Getting Help in Adobe Analytics
 description: At some point, we are all going to need help with Adobe Analytics.
-This videos shows you some of the great resources that are at your fingertips as you hit a snag and need some help.
-seo-description: At some point, we are all going to need help with Adobe Analytics.
 This videos shows you some of the great resources that are at your fingertips as you hit a snag and need some help.
 feature: help
 topics:
 audience: all